Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Az.ServiceBus.md

 Create an in-memory object for KeyVaultProperties.

 ### [New-AzServiceBusNamespaceV2](New-AzServiceBusNamespaceV2.md)
-Create the new ServiceBusNamespace Entity.
+Creates a new ServiceBus namespace.

 ### [New-AzServiceBusQueue](New-AzServiceBusQueue.md)
 Creates or updates a Service Bus queue.